Israel says Iron Dome scores 90 percent rocket interception rate

 Some of the long-range rockets have been Syrian- and Iranian-supplied M302s with 144 kg (317 lb) warheads, Israeli experts say, while others are locally made M-75 rockets with much smaller explosive payloads.

-Israeli officials have warned against so-called "Iron Dome tourism", where the public, reassured by the system's performance, watch interceptions rather than taking cover.
+Given the 10 percent of failed interceptions, Israeli officials have warned against so-called "Iron Dome tourism", where the public, reassured by the system's performance, stay outdoors to watch the shoot-downs rather than taking cover.

 (Writing by Dan Williams; Editing by Jeffrey Heller and Anna Willard)